Nova-Committee/Atom-Essentials/README.md

 # Atom-Essentials
-Some useful utils for minecraft server manage
+Some useful utils for minecraft server management